 Take this opportunity to revisit some of the wonderful memories you've shared over the years.
 Set up a tent in the backyard and recreate the fun you used to have toasting marshmallows and playing card games by flashlight.
 Indulge in some make believe.
 Toss a ball or Frisbee, or play croquet or badminton.
 Watch some home videos, go through family photo albums, reminisce.

 There’s nothing like a healthy dose of nostalgia to boost spirits, especially as your student prepares to venture out into new experiences.

 It's hard to see your student disappointed by the prospect of online graduation or an in-person ceremony limited to just the grad with no guests.
 Encourage them to plan unofficial graduations with their group of friends for the future when people can once again be together in person.

 While it may not be the official school-wide ceremony they were hoping for, they can still have tons of fun running around with their friends, making memories.
 They might enjoy goofing off while walking across a makeshift stage to receive a diploma (does anyone want to dress up as the college president?), allowed to crack jokes and make impromptu speeches in a much more relaxed environment than you'll find at most "real" college commencements.
 Offer to fly in, help plan, or provide drinks and snacks for the event!

 However you decide to celebrate with your graduate, remember to support each other during this time.
 Everyone's feeling incredibly frustrated and disappointed by the recent turn of events, but there is a bright side.
 Your student is graduating from college!
 They've earned their moment in the sun, and even if their commencement will be unconventional, you can find ways to help them sparkle and shine.

 Looking for great gifts for the special grad in your life?
-Our High School Graduation Gift Guide covers it all — dorm room essentials, technology, kitchen basics and practical items that your student may never think to ask for.
+Our Graduation Gift Guide covers it all — dorm room essentials, technology, kitchen basics and practical items that your student may never think to ask for.
 Find a gift they will love!